No nit policy: Inspection

 Barbara Frankowski, a critic of school screenings, argues that time spent screening children by school nurses is better spent on other tasks.
-This attitude reflects those held by some American school nurses themselves, 27% of whom believe that eliminating lice infestations in not an important role of school nursing.
+This attitude reflects those held by some American school nurses themselves, 27% of whom believe that eliminating lice infestations is not an important role of school nursing.
 Even more telling, only 11% of American school nurses find treating head lice to be professionally gratifying.
 Similar attitudes exist among Canadian school nurses.

 School inspections are often short—about one minute per child.
 Frankowski argues that such inspections are not thorough enough to be accurate, and so may lead to a false sense of security.
 Indeed, a 1998 study of Israeli children found that live lice took an average of 57 – 116 seconds to detect depending on the technique used.
 L. Keoki Williams and others acknowledge this shortcoming of school screening, and suggest that children found to have nits undergo an additional 5- to 10-minute examination to exclude the presence of live lice.
 In contrast, the American Academy of Pediatrics (AAP) argues not for increased inspection time, but elimination of the school screenings altogether, with parents being educated and encouraged to inspect their own children at home.
 This attitude, coupled with the AAP's opposition to the no-nit policy, would essentially absolve school administrators of responsibility to directly manage pediculosis in their student body.